Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Well posedness of the corresponding martingale problem

-Denoting by $\bar P(t,s,\x,\cdot) $ the transition probability determined by $(\bar L_s)_{s\ge 0} $, it is s.t. for a given $T>0$, almost all $t\in (s,T]$ and all $\Gamma \in {\mathcal B}(\R^{nd}) $: $\bar P(t,s,x,\Gamma)=\int_{\Gamma}\bar p(s,t,\x,\y)d\y$.
+Denoting by $\bar P(t,s,\x,\cdot) $ the transition probability determined by $(\bar L_s)_{s\ge 0} $, it is s.t. for a given $T>0$, almost all $s\in (t,T]$ and all $\Gamma \in {\mathcal B}(\R^{nd}) $: $\bar P(t,s,\x,\Gamma)=\int_{\Gamma}\bar p(t,s,\x,\y)d\y$.
 More specifically, for any $f\in L^{q'}([0,T],L^{p'}( \R^{nd})), \frac{n^2d}{p'}+\frac { 2}{q'}<2, p'>1,q'>1,$ and $(t,\x)\in [0,T]\times \R^{nd} $:

 We now state an exponential integrability result for the unique weak solution of \eqref{DYN_NO_DRIFT}.
 Such types of estimates were first proved by Khas'minskii in \cite{khas:59} for the Brownian motion.
-Since the proof only relies on the Markov property, it does not require any specific modification.
+We can also refer to Lemma 2.1 in Chapter 1 of the monograph by Sznitman \cite{szni:98}.
+Since the proof only relies on the Markov property, it readily extends to the current inhomogeneous and non-Brownian framework.